 LAYING THE PAVING

 Never lay paving on dots and dabs of mortar also known as the five-spot method.
-This will leave voids under the paying which are prone to movement through freezing and thawing and allows the possibility of discolouration of the slabs.
+This will leave voids under the paying which are prone to movement through freezing and thawing and allows the possibility of discolouration of the slabs and in some cases the slabs can become loose and eventually crack.

 Once you have a well-mixed creamy mortar you are ready to start laying.
 Spread the mortar mix out evenly onto the desired location allowing additional mixed above the finished level to be the slabs into.
 Then you can tamp down the ‘wet primed’ porcelain paving onto the mortar bed using the rubber mallet.
 Adjustment will be necessary to ensure that the paving is set in at the desired height and is fully supported with a full bed of mortar.
 Use a large straight edge with a spirit level repeatedly to check that each paving slabs is set at the desired level and falls that you have set out with your string lines.